Butcher Blocks

 Strengths:

-Considered the best grain for butcher blocks by chefs around the world, end grain quickly recovers from knife damage by easily swelling closed; most scratches seal completely when mineral oil is applied.
-End grain also make a fast surface for your knife, which means it has little drag and will not dull your blade as quickly as end or face grain.
+Considered the best type of butcher blocks by chefs around the world, this section of the grain quickly recovers from knife damage be easily swelling closed most scratches when mineral oil is applied.
+End grain also make a fast surface for your knife.
+Which means it has little drag and will not dull your knives as quickly as the other grain section.

 Weaknesses:

-Its greatest strength is also its greatest weakness.
-Since end grain can quickly recover from scratches because of its absorbant qualities, it will soak up anything with the ease.
-Proper sanitation is a must on all boards, but with end grain you will need to be even more thorough.
-Follow the board care maintenance above, and you and yours will enjoy this cutting board for years to come.
+Its greatest strength is also its biggest weakness.
+Since it can quickly recover from scratches because of its absorbing qualities, it will absorb anything with the same ease.
+Follow the Butcher Block Maintenance above and you and your grand kids will enjoy this Butcher Block for years to come.

 Edge Grain & Face Grain-